Movie Screening to Benefit the Familial Ovarian Cancer Registry at Roswell Park

 The show will take place at the Dipson Theater in Amherst.
 Bernstein and Annie Parker, the patient the movie portrays, will be among the crowd at the screening.
 In addition, following the screening, attendees can participate in a special Q&A with cancer experts in the field.

 “BRCA 1 or 2 mutations account for about 20% to 25% of hereditary breast cancers and about 5% to 10% of all breast cancers.
 These mutations are also estimated to account for 15% of ovarian cancers,” says Ermelinda Bonaccio, MD, Director of the Mammography Center and Assistant Professor of the Department of Diagnostic Radiology at Roswell Park.

 “It is important to educate people about these mutations because those who carry the BRCA1 or 2 gene do have options available to manage their risk.
 Bringing this screening to Buffalo aids in further educating our community about the significance of these genetic links,” added Dr. Bonaccio, who will be moderating the Q&A after the movie screening.

-Roswell Park Cancer Institute is home to an ovarian cancer registry – the largest collection of family histories, medical records and blood samples in the world – which is used to further understand the genetic basis of ovarian cancer so that new treatment and prevention strategies can be developed.
+Roswell Park Comprehensive Cancer Center is home to an ovarian cancer registry – the largest collection of family histories, medical records and blood samples in the world – which is used to further understand the genetic basis of ovarian cancer so that new treatment and prevention strategies can be developed.

 Leslie Garrity, Director of Strategic Marketing & Communications